KILTprotocol/docs/docs/chain/collator.md

 cargo build --release -p kilt-parchain --features=runtime-benchmarks
 ```

-The benchmarking can be run to compare hardware against the referenced hardware.
+The benchmarks can be run to compare the server's hardware capabilities against the referenced hardware.
 At the moment, we have benchmarked the Spiritnet and Peregrine runtimes on an AMD Ryzen 7 1700X with 64GB RAM and an NVMe SSD.
-After executing the benchmarks on a Server compare the weights to the official weights.
+After executing the benchmarks on a server compare the weights to the official KILT weights.
 Lower weights are always better.

-The commands executed to benchmark the runtimes can be found in the official [benchmarks files](https://github.com/KILTprotocol/mashnet-node/tree/master/runtimes/peregrine/src/weights).
+The commands executed to benchmark the KILT runtimes can be found in the official [benchmarks files](https://github.com/KILTprotocol/mashnet-node/tree/master/runtimes/peregrine/src/weights).

 Below is an example of benchmarking for the the `balances` pallet.